Rise-Vision/risevision-documentation/_posts/user/advanced/display/2015-06-17-configure-kiosk-mode.md

 1. Power on your Chromebox
 2. Follow the on-screen instructions to connect to a wireless network
 3. At the login screen press **Control+Alt+E** on your keyboard
+	* If an enrollment prompt does not appear, please [wipe your Chromebox](https://support.google.com/chrome/a/answer/1360642?hl=en)
 4. Type in the enrollment email and password associated with your Google account
 5. Select **Enroll device**